 4. Is powerlessness the same as helplessness?

-They are similar, but helplessness often includes emotional despair, while powerlessness focuses on the lack of ability or authority.
+They are similar, but helplessness often emphasizes emotional despair and a feeling of being unable to cope, while powerlessness focuses more directly on the lack of ability or authority to produce results.

 5. Can societies experience powerlessness?